Bobby Wuensch

-Bobby Wuensch (born November 1, 1947) is a former American football offensive lineman.
+Bobby Wuensch (November 1, 1947 – January 19, 2025) was an American football offensive lineman.
 He played for the Texas Longhorns, anchoring their best offensive line in 1968–1970 as a consensus All-American.
 Wuensch was a captain of the National Champion 1969 Texas Longhorns football team.

-Wuensch was selected by the Baltimore Colts in the 12th round, 294th overall, in the 1971 NFL Draft, but never played in the NFL.
+Wuensch was selected by the Baltimore Colts in the 12th round, 294th overall, in the 1971 NFL draft, but suffered a career-ending injury in the first season.

+Wuensch died in League City, Texas, on January 19, 2025.